-If the service "MMS transfer" is allocated and activated in the Service Table provided by the NAA, then the terminal shall follow the procedure below (if class "j" is supported):
+The terminal shall follow the procedure below (if class "j" is supported):

 - when the terminal is asked by the UICC to submit a multimedia message, and after the message has been submitted by the terminal to the network, the terminal receives a "MM1_submit.RES" message (see TS 123 140 [37]) from the network.
-Then the terminal shall send this "MM1_submit.RES" message to the UICC using the ENVELOPE (MMS Transfer Status) immediately upon its reception; - when the terminal is asked by the UICC to retrieve a multimedia message, then the terminal shall store the "MM1_retrieve.RES" message (see TS 123 140 [37]) in the UICC upon its reception.
+Then the terminal shall send this "MM1_submit.RES" message to the UICC using the ENVELOPE (MMS Transfer Status) immediately upon its reception; - when the terminal is asked by the UICC to retrieve a multimedia message, then the terminal shall store the received multimedia message in the UICC upon its reception.
 Upon the completion of the storage, the terminal shall notify it to the UICC using the ENVELOPE (MMS Transfer Status).
 The terminal shall neither display the message nor alert the user; - if the UICC responds with '93 00', the terminal shall consider that the ENVELOPE (MMS Transfer Status) has not been successfully transferred to the UICC.
 The terminal may retry the same command.